Unbelievably, this is still a problem across the internet!

 iptables -A FORWARD -p tcp --tcp-flags SYN,RST SYN -j TCPMSS --set-mss nnnn

-where “nnnn” is for example 1460 for PPPoE, or 1412 for ppp (typical for ADSL modems), or it can be made to be smaller if you are still having problems for an even more constrained link over a tunnel or whatever.
-(The MSS should be at least 40 bytes smaller than the MTU to avoid packet fragmentation.
+where “nnnn” is for example 1452 for PPPoE, or 1412 for PPP (typical for ADSL modems), or it can be made to be smaller if you are still having problems for an even more constrained link over a tunnel or whatever.
+(To avoid packet fragmentation, the MSS should be at least 40 bytes smaller than the MTU to allow for the TCP/IP headers overhead.
 The MSS can be safely set smaller than actually needed, the only penalty is the overhead of needing respectively more data packets for large chunks of data.)